BarshaRaniNayak/FaceAI/README.md

-# 🤖 Face Finder AI
+# 🤖 Face Detection AI

 > An AI-powered web application that detects human faces in uploaded images and highlights them with bounding boxes.